abpio/abp-commercial-docs/en/modules/account.md

 `AbpProfilePictureOptions` properties:

-* `EnableImageCompression` (default: false): Enables image compression.
-If enabled, the uploaded image will be compressed.
+* `EnableImageCompression` (default: false): Enables the image compression for the profile picture.
+When enabled, the selected compression library will compress the profile picture to decrease the image size.
+For more information see [image manipulation](https://docs.abp.io/en/abp/latest/Image-Manipulation)

 ## Local login